January to December

 The Baumgartsbrunn Primary School hosts around 200 students, ranging from 7–14 years old.
 Students are speakers of the Khoekhoe (Damara) language group, which has a low social status in Namibia.

-The current school building has stable walls, but the aluminum ceiling makes it very hot in the summer and very cold in the winter.
-Some of the classrooms don´t have any windows, and the outside area needs to be renovated to create a safe space for play.
-The school is at risk of being closed, which would mean that most of the children would have no access to education and would have to return to their parents’ farms.
+The previous school building had stable walls, but an aluminum ceiling made conditions very hot in the summer and very cold in the winter.
+Some of the classrooms didn’t have any windows, and the outside area needed renovations in order to create a safe space for play.
+The school was at risk of being closed, which would mean that most of the children would have no access to education and would have to return to their parents’ farms.

 About the country

 South African Rand

 Mainly English, with Owambo as the second most spoken language